buckle42/redditscraper/README.md

 A redditscraper script written in Python with PRAW (Python Reddit API Wrapper) to grab the top 100 posts and save in a txt file.
 Used with ChatGPT-4 prompts to generate promising Indie Hacker ideas for new products.

 Python Script Setup:
 1) Download reddit_scraper.py and config.py and place in the same location to run from python environment.
+You can also skip the config file if you want to post your credentials directly in the reddit_scraper.py file.
 2) You'll need to create an app on Reddit (https://www.reddit.com/prefs/apps) to get your client_id, client_secret, and user_agent.
 3) Install praw:
    pip install praw